Not Feeling Better After Starting Therapy? Here’s What to Know

 "Reflect on how long you’ve been feeling this way..."

 At the beginning, therapy can often make us feel worse before helping us feel better as we’re starting to talk about really difficult and emotional topics.
-Also, it’s important to remember that therapy is a process, and we may have expectations in our head about how long things will take to feel better so having a conversation about realistic expectations with your therapist can be so helpful.
+It's also important to remember that therapy is a process, and we may have expectations in our head about how long things will take to feel better so having a conversation about realistic expectations with your therapist can be so helpful.

 You’re Not Failing — You’re Rebuilding It’s easy to wonder, “Shouldn’t I feel better by now?”
 But the truth is, healing doesn’t follow a straight line.
 The fact that you’re even asking the question means you’re doing the work.